duvansh91/merqueo-technical-test/README.md

 ```sh
 npm install
 ```
-Create a `.env` file with the this keys:
+Create a `.env` file with this key:
 ```
 MONGO_URL=yourMongoUrl
 ```